TheBabigoon/Discord-Bot/README.md

-# Babigoon's Discord Bot
+# Babigoon's Discord Bot #
 this is my first discord bot
-#How to run it?
+# How to run it? #
-place your token on config.js
+place your token on config.js and then run start.sh
-\n run start.sh